 Program Director: Dr. Carolina Borges, Associate Professor, Department of Public Health, and Dr. Marina Ribeiro de Souza, Associate Professor, Department of Public Health

-Eligibility: This course is designed for students at sophomore level majoring in Public Health, Nursing, Exercise Science, Psychology, Biology, Sociology, Anthropology, Education, and related areas.
+Eligibility: This course is designed for students at sophomore level or higher majoring in Public Health, Nursing, Exercise Science, Psychology, Biology, Sociology, Anthropology, Education, and related areas.
+Open also to Graduate Students.
 A minimum GPA 2.75 cumulative is required to apply.

 Program Fee: TBA.
 In the meantime, explore scholarship opportunities.

 - Live on the Federal University of Ceará campus